areYouLazy/minemeld-agent/README.md

 root@localhost:> go get github.com/areYouLazy/minemeld-agent
 ```

-MineMeld-Agent can run on the MineMeld machine itself, or in a separate linux machine, just make sure URL in the urls.json file are resolvable (if you're using FQDN) and to use the `-insecure` flag if MineMeld does not provide a valid certificate.
+MineMeld-Agent can run on the MineMeld machine itself, or in a separate linux machine, just make sure URL in the urls.json file are resolvable (if you're using FQDN) and to use the `-fetch-insecure` flag if MineMeld does not provide a valid certificate.

 By default MineMeld-Agent logs to stdout so you can check that everything is working file.
 You can than redirect logs to your preferred file with the `-log-output` flag